Cyhl Quarles

-Cyhl Quarles (pronounced "Kyle") (born April 6, 1989) is a former American Football strong safety.
+Cyhl Quarles (pronounced "Kyle") (born April 6, 1989) is an American former football strong safety.
 He signed with the Baltimore Ravens as an undrafted free agent.
 He played college football at Wake Forest.

 Early years

 Quarles grew up on Singleton Road in the neighborhood of Gladiator, which is located in Norcross, Georgia.
 Quarles attended Meadowcreek High School, also in Norcross.
 Quarles was ranked as the 88th-best safety nationally by Scout and also was ranked as 49th-best prospect of the state of Georgia.
 He was a sprinter on the track high school team in which he ran the 100 meter dash 10.68 seconds.
 Quarles was named the Atlanta Journal-Constitution Defensive Player of the Week once during high school.

 College career

 Quarles played at Wake Forest.
 For his career at Wake Forest, he finished with 239 tackles, 2 interceptions, 6 passes defended and one forced fumble.

 In his senior year, he had a career-high 101 tackles, 3 passes defended and 2 fumble recoveries.
 On September 1, 2011, he had 10 tackles against Syracuse in the season opener but Wake Forest loss 36-29 in overtime.
 On September 10, 2011, he recorded 12 tackles along with one pass deflection against North Carolina State helping Wake Forest win 34-27.
-On September 17, 2011, he recorded 5 tackles against Gardner-Webb helping Wake Forest win that game 48-5.
+On September 17, 2011, he recorded 5 tackles against Gardner–Webb helping Wake Forest win that game 48-5.

 In his junior year, he had 71 tackles, one interception, one forced fumble and one passes defended.

 In his sophomore year, he had 62 tackles, one interception, 2 passes defended for the season.

 In his freshman year, he only had 5 tackles for the entire season.